nicklafferty/craftycody/content/crafts/diy-boho-wood-triangle.md

 image = "/uploads/wood-triangle-diy.png"
 slug = "diy-wood-triangle"
 tags = ["crafts", "DIY"]
-title = "DIY Boho Wooden Triangle"
+title = "DIY: Boho Wooden Triangle"

 +++
 I love to build and make things.
 What I don't love is how expensive tools are.
 So, I'm going to try and make fun, inspired pieces with as few tools as possible and as inexpensively possible.
 We're going to make a boho-style triangle to hang on the wall.
 If made thick enough then it can be used as a shelf.